bangaloresolutionshub/essbase/Lab16/LabGuide16.md

 You should see the changes have been applied to the Base.

-## Understand Scenario User Roles and Workflow
+## Part 6 - Understand Scenario User Roles and Workflow

 * You can review a scenario using an optional approval workflow.